edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 ## Behavior

-### Case 1: The Link Not Up or Not Initiating Upconfigration of Link Width
+### Case 1: "The Link Is Not Up" or "Not Initiating Upconfigration of Link Width"

 Transmit TS1 Ordered Sets on all active lanes.